AbarnaSathiamurthy/AnswerMe/README.md

 # AnswerMe-CSVBot ( Basic Design )

 ## Overview
-The `DataGenie-Hackathon-CSVBot` is a Streamlit web application that serves as a conversational question-answering bot.
+The `AnswerMe-CSVBot` is a Streamlit web application that serves as a conversational question-answering bot.
 It leverages both SQL databases and OpenAI language models (LLMs) to provide responses to user queries.
 The bot can interact with users in a chat-like interface, storing conversation history and utilizing memory to improve response efficiency.

 ## Features
 - **Interactive Chat Interface**: Provides a chat-like interface for users to input queries and receive responses.